Having Trouble Sleeping? Here Are the Best Ways to Sleep After Back Surgery

 Whether you’ve had a spinal fusion or an artificial disc replacement, one of the ongoing factors to consider during your recovery is the best way to sleep after back surgery.
 The goal is to ensure that you get the maximum amount of rest required for recovery while avoiding additional pain.
 If you don’t plan ahead, pain and discomfort will make sleeping a challenge the first few weeks post-surgery.
 So what is the best way to sleep after back surgery?
 It’s sleeping on your back.

-It’s All About AlignmentWhether you find the best way to sleep after having back surgery is on your back, side, or stomach, the goal is maintaining proper spinal alignment.
+After surgery, whether you prefer sleeping on your back, side, or stomach, the goal is maintaining proper spinal alignment.
 While it may be tempting to skip the pillows because they feel foreign to you or seem awkward, they are needed to ensure that your spine stays aligned while you sleep, which leads to a good night’s rest and minimized pain overnight.

 Other Helpful Tips

 - Having the correct mattress goes a long way to ensure that you’re getting your best sleep.
 Try a firm or medium-firm mattress after back surgery.

 - Use the log roll technique to switch positions when side-sleeping or when getting out of bed.

 - Listen to your body or your preferences.
 As a general rule of thumb, sleep in the position that feels most comfortable.

 - Sleep for as long as you are able.
 If lying down is too painful, get out of bed and move around and once you feel drowsy, try to sleep again.

 Expect a degree of pain in your back after surgery.
 Finding the best way to sleep will alleviate a lot of pain and make rest pleasant.
 However, if your back pain worsens, contact your surgeon immediately.
 The most important thing to remember is to follow your doctor’s instructions after you’ve had surgery.